walmartlabs/concord-website/docs/plugins/crypto.md

 <a name="credentials"/>
 ## Exporting Credentials

-Credentials, so username and password pairs, can be exported with:
+Credentials (username and password pairs) can be exported with:

 ```yaml
 - ${crypto.exportCredentials('myOrg', 'myCredentials', 'myPassword')}